Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • Your browser (Chrome, Firefox, Safari, etc.) often goes to unwanted websites, sometimes without you doing anything.

-• When doing an online search, you get unrelated, irrelevant, or spam results.
-In some cases, it seems a different search engine than the one you pick (Google, Bing, etc.) is being used.
+• You get unrelated, irrelevant, or spam results when doing an online search.
+Sometimes, it seems a different search engine than the one you pick (Google, Bing, etc.) is being used.

-• When accessing your router’s web interface or mobile app, the admin password that you have created no longer works.
+• When accessing your router's web interface or mobile app, the admin password you created no longer works.

 • The router’s DNS settings are different from “Auto” or what you have entered.